manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 **WARNING**: While this mod shoudn't harm your device, I am still not responsible if anything happens to it while using this module. **USE AT YOUR OWN RISK**.

 A Magisk module that brings "Battery Protection" on older Xiaomi/Redmi/POCO devices, that do not already have the option in the Settings app.
 This limits battery charging to 80%.
-Everything required to turn this on is already available under the hood—it’s just that for some reason, Xiaomi/Redmi/POCO didn’t make it available in the Settings app.
+Everything required to turn this on is already available under the hood—it’s just that for some reason, Xiaomi/Redmi/POCO didn’t make it available in the Settings app (on Poco F5 and older).
 This mod aims to fix that.

 This should work on devices with Snapdragon 865 and newer.